Cyclenerd/iot-consumption/README.md

 Modified SAPUI5 (HTML5) app for the built-in MMS OData API from the SAP Cloud Platform Internet of Things (IoT).

+If you want to get more and detailed information read my [SAP blog post](https://blogs.sap.com/2017/09/02/sapui5-app-for-the-built-in-mms-odata-api-from-the-sap-cloud-iot-for-your-weather-station/).

-The original version is part of the Starter Kit for the [SAP Cloud Platform Internet of Things](https://github.com/SAP/iot-starterkit).
+The original SAPUI5 app is part of the Starter Kit for the [SAP Cloud Platform Internet of Things](https://github.com/SAP/iot-starterkit).

 ## Prerequisites